What Is a Point of Service (POS) Plan?

 POS plan features:

-- You’ll choose a primary care physician (PCP) from the POS network to manage your health care needs.
+- You’ll choose a primary care provider (PCP) from the POS network to manage your health care needs.

 - You’ll have a lower deductible and coinsurance if you see a provider in the POS network.